 The market for digital advertising for brands is evolving.
-If this market develops more slowly or differently than we expect, our business, growth prospects and financial condition could be adversely affected.
+If this market develops more slowly or differently than we expect, our business, growth prospects, and financial condition could be adversely affected.

 Our expected growth is tied to an assumption that digital advertising spend will continue to rise.
-The market for digital advertising is still emerging and advertisers generally devote a smaller portion of their advertising budgets to digital advertising than to traditional advertising methods, such as television, newspapers, magazines and radio.
+The market for digital advertising is smaller than traditional advertising markets, such as television, newspapers, magazines and radio, and clients therefore devote a smaller portion of their advertising budgets to digital advertising.
 Our current and potential advertisers may find digital advertising to be less effective than other advertising methods, and they may reduce their spending on digital advertising as a result.
 The future growth of our business could be constrained by both the level of acceptance and expansion of digital advertising as a format and emerging digital advertising channels, including mobile and social, as well as the continued use and growth of existing channels.